velu-vm/cicd-health-dashboard/README.md

 # CI/CD Health Dashboard

-A comprehensive dashboard for monitoring and visualizing the health of CI/CD pipelines across multiple providers including GitHub Actions and Jenkins.
+A comprehensive dashboard for monitoring and visualizing the health of CI/CD pipelines using GitHub Actions.

 ## Features

-- Real-time monitoring of CI/CD pipeline health
+- Real-time monitoring of GitHub Actions workflow health
-- Support for GitHub Actions and Jenkins
 - Webhook integration for instant updates
 - Historical data tracking and analytics
 - Modern React frontend with Tailwind CSS